Mexico

 Description:

-Among the many provisions of the law, for the purposes of FULL the following are most relevant:
+For the purposes of FULL, among the many provisions of the law, the following are the most relevant:

-• Prevention, control, and monitoring of nutrition are considered matters falling under general health (Art.
-3.IV);
+• Prevention, control, and monitoring of nutrition are considered matters falling under general health (Article 3.IV).

-• Promotion and improvement of nutrition are considered basic services for right to the protection of health (Art.
-27.IX);
+• Promotion and improvement of nutrition are basic services for the protection of the right to health (Article 27.IX).

-• Nutrition is considered a component of the promotion of health (Art.
-111.II);
+• Nutrition is considered a component of the promotion of health (Article 111.II);

 I) Establishing a permanent system of epidemiological surveillance of nutrition;